BRUNOSolutions/.github/profile/README.md

 ## Don't Believe Me.
 Just Watch.

-These are spectacularly fascinating times.
 Thinking is how we celebrate now.
-Either dance or die.
+Either dance different or die.